7sagar/Birt-Report/README.md

 # Birt-Report
-Our Company is product base company For that for validating 360application dashboard, I created report
+Our Company is product base company, When i working with Asset Analtix company I created Reort validating 360application dashboard.